rnb3ds/docs-site/docs/en/httpc/api-reference/client-config/config.md

 Setting a field to 0 means no timeout (not recommended for production).

-:::tip
+:::tip ResponseHeader design
 `ResponseHeader` defaults to 0 (disabled).
-In this case, `TimeoutConfig.Request` or `WithTimeout()` serves as the sole timeout mechanism, ensuring `WithTimeout()` has full control over request duration.
-This design suits AI APIs and long-polling scenarios that require extended response times.
-Set it to a positive value only when you need a transport-layer hard cap (e.g. to defend against Slowloris attacks), but note that this overrides `WithTimeout`.
+In this case `TimeoutConfig.Request` or `WithTimeout()` serves as the sole timeout mechanism, ensuring `WithTimeout()` has full control over request duration.
+This design suits AI APIs, long polling, and other scenarios that need extended response times.
+Set it to a positive value only when you need a transport-layer hard cap (e.g. to defend against Slowloris attacks), but note: this timeout takes effect at the Transport layer, applies to **all requests sharing the same client**, and fires early when it is shorter than the deadline set by `WithTimeout`.
 :::

 ## ProxyStrategy